doug65536/lrumap/README.md

 ## Synopsis

-A fast key/value pair storage container with O(1) access to newest and oldest nodes, and O(n) iteration in forward or reverse order (LRU or MRU first).
+A fast key/value pair storage container with O(1) access to newest and oldest nodes, and O(1) iteration in forward or reverse order (LRU or MRU first).

 Never does a linear search, maintains a linked list of nodes